Chwilka...

 • GAP Insurance — covers the difference between the vehicle's market value and the outstanding lease/loan balance in case of total loss

-• Cargo insurance — if your fleet carries goods (separate from standard AC/OC)
+• Cargo insurance — if your fleet carries goods (separate from standard AC/OC); see our OCP carrier insurance page for transport-specific cover

 • Windscreen cover — standalone glass coverage to avoid AC claims for minor damage